LayerManager/layman/doc/rest.md

 - **description**: String.
 Taken from `abstract` attribute of JSON root object.
 - **file**
   - *url*: String.
 URL of map-composition JSON file.
 It points to [GET Map File](#get-map-file).
   - *path*: String.
-Path to map-composition JSON file, relative to user directory.
+Path to map-composition JSON file, relative to workspace directory.
   - *status*: Status information about availability of file.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **thumbnail**